 Is there a rate limit of API requests?

-- Legacy Basic accounts - 30 calls per minute
+- Legacy Basic accounts - 30 requests per minute

-- Legacy Professional - 60 calls per minute
+- Legacy Professional - 60 requests per minute

-- Legacy Team & Enterprise - 120 calls per minute
+- Legacy Team & Enterprise - 120 requests per minute

 What will I see if I reach the Request Limit?